Suggested weight range

 - A new construction method/lay-up, which includes a combination of Carbon Fibre, Nomex honeycomb and Kevlar.

 - A new rigger foot for the aluminium rigger.

 - Option of Bow or Stern mounted rigger.

 The construction method used in Mould 137 has increased stiffness by 25% under rowing loads.
 Rowing loads are taken from actual rowing loads measured using the Peach system for a range of rowers in the weight class.
 These loads are applied at various stages in the stroke to ensure that the structures are optimised for catch, mid stroke and finish.
 This was tested and confirmed through extensive Finite Element Analysis modelling completed by our R and D team.
 It was again confirmed through hydro-static deflection testing on the water.
 This increase was achieved through the use of Kevlar and extensive uni-directional Carbon-fibre tapes to distribute rowing forces efficiently through the hull.
 For the M137 aluminium wing rigger, there is a new attachment foot which dramatically improves the transfer of rowing loads, and offers better protection from collision damage to the rigger itself.

-Sykes will offer five different single scull options in 2017: Mould 135, Mould 136, Mould 137, Mould 138 and Mould 139 (formerly M137).
+Sykes offer five different single scull options: Mould 135, Mould 136, Mould 137, Mould 138 and Mould 139 (formerly M137).
 The final digit in each mould number indicates the weight range intended for the boat ie. Mould 139 for a 90+kg athlete.
 In the case of Mould 136 and Mould 137, both are for a similar weight range, and it is recommended to speak with our sales staff when deciding which Sykes boat is best suited to your needs.